kamimrcht/webpage/mphf.md

 <img src="files/spkm_id.png" alt="drawing" width="600"/>

 The first _super-k-mer_ is called “maximal”: the minimizer is exactly in the middle, leading to _k-m+1_ _k_-mers covering it.
-In that case, recording the position of the minimizer in each _k_-mer of the _super-k-mer_ is sufficient, since we know that the first _k_-mer will have the minimizer at position k-m, the second at position k-m-1, and so on to the last at position 0.
+In that case, recording the position of the minimizer in each _k_-mer of the _super-k-mer_ is sufficient, since we know that the first _k_-mer will have the minimizer at position _k-m_, the second at position _k-m-1_, and so on to the last at position 0.

 In the case the _super-k-mers_ are unique and maximal in the input, it is enough to compute a _k_-mer’s minimizer to uniquely identify its _super-k-mer_, and it is enough to retain the minimizer’s position in the _k_-mer to uniquely identify the _k_-mer.
 This property is used by LP-MPHF to cover a lot of cases, by recording a very small amount of information.